Míriam Martinho: Biography

 In 1981, Martinho began producing an activist newspaper called "ChanacomChana" as the voice of GALF.
 Sometimes it was produced triannually and sometimes quarterly, but it circulated through the 1980s.
 It was the first journal to expand the idea of including lesbians in the feminist movement, which was seen as very radical at the time.
 In 1989, when GALF was formed as an NGO, the journal changed its name to coincide with that of the NGO, "Um Outro Olhar" and it primary began to focus on LGBT issues with feminism as a secondary focus.

 The publication "ChanacomChana" was directly responsible for the event that has been called the "Brazilian Stonewall".
 On 19 August 1983, a protest was held against Ferro's Bar, known for its lesbian clientele, in São Paulo, because they refused to allow ChanacomChana to be distributed.
-Martin and Roth staged a demonstration, calling together artists, intellectuals and lawyers, to protest.
-According to Martin, the difficulty started almost a month earlier when the owners ejected she and Roth for trying to distribute the paper in the bar.
+Martinho and Roth staged a demonstration, calling together artists, intellectuals and lawyers, to protest.
+According to Martinho, the difficulty started almost a month earlier when the owners ejected she and Roth for trying to distribute the paper in the bar.
 There was a physical altercation and they were banned from distributing the paper.
 They planned the demonstration to protest the ban and got a lot of press coverage because their approach was pro-active and non-violent, but also because they were open about fighting for their rights in a time when many lesbians were in hiding.
 After the protest, the bar developed an even larger lesbian following.

 Since the 1990s, Martinho has been involved in an endeavor to improve the health care provided to women, but especially lesbians.
 As many of them do not disclose their status to health practitioners, she feels they are extremely vulnerable.
 In 2003, she presented research for periodic review of the state of the LGBT population in Brazil.
 Her report was highlighted by the US State Department and the Immigration and Refugee Board of Canada in their evaluation.

 Martinho works as a journalist and serves at the editor in chief of the websites Umoutroolhar and Contraocorodoscontentes two of the most important portals of Intelligentsia Lesbian in Brazil.